 Current Work

-At OpenAI, I work on safety and capabilities research for our models:
+At OpenAI, I work on safety and capabilities research.
+Some of the efforts I contributed to include:

-- GPT-4o mini: where we improved cost-efficient LLMs.
+- GPT-4o mini: where we pushed the limits of cost-efficient LLMs.
 I was part of the core research team that worked on pre-training and fine-tuning.

-- o1: where we used RL and chain-of-thought to improve coding, math, and reasoning tasks.
-I led parts of the safety work and also helped out with certain aspects of capabilities.
+- o1: where we used RL and chain-of-thought to improve coding, math, and reasoning abilities.
+I led large parts of the safety work and helped out with certain aspects of capabilities.

 - o1-mini: where we combined the above two ideas into a highly-efficient reasoning model.